List of Belgian Cup finals

 The Belgian Cup is a knockout competition for football clubs in Belgian football, organized by the Royal Belgian Football Association.
 It was first unofficially organized in 1908 as a tournament between teams representing the various Provinces of Belgium, with players from the various clubs reallocated into teams based on their province of origin, with the team representing West Flanders defeating the Antwerp team in the first edition final.
 The first club edition of the Belgian Cup occurred during the 1911–12 season.

-The tournament is currently open to all clubs registered in the Belgian football league system, although clubs outside the top 5 levels, playing in the regional Belgian Provincial Leagues can only qualify through regional cup tournaments.
+The tournament is currently open to all clubs registered in the Belgian football league system, although clubs outside the top five levels, playing in the regional Belgian Provincial Leagues can only qualify through regional cup tournaments.
 The competition culminates at the end of the league season (usually in May) with the Belgian Cup Final, although in recent years it has sometimes taken place in March or April ahead of the end of season playoffs.

 The vast majority of Belgian Cup Final matches have been in Brussels: most of these were played at the King Baudouin Stadium, which has been the location since 1996.
-The other venues used for the final before 1996 were the Stade Maurice Dufrasne (1994), the Constant Vanden Stock Stadium (1985, 1987, 1993 & 1995), Olympiastadion (1986 & 1992), the Stade Joseph Marien (1927 & 1935), the Stade du Vivier d'Oie (1914), the former Rue du Forest Stadium (1913) and the temporary pitch of Daring Club de Bruxelles located in Jette (1912).
+The other venues used for the final before 1996 were the Stade Maurice Dufrasne (1994), the Constant Vanden Stock Stadium (1985, 1987, 1993 and 1995), Olympiastadion (1986 and 1992), the Stade Joseph Marien (1927 and 1935), the Stade du Vivier d'Oie (1914), the former Rue du Forest Stadium (1913) and the temporary pitch of Daring Club de Bruxelles located in Jette (1912).

-As of 2025, the record for the most wins is held by Club Brugge with 12 titles.
+As of 2026, the record for the most wins is held by Club Brugge with 12 titles.
 The cup has been won by the same team in two or more consecutive years on six occasions, with only Anderlecht winning consecutive finals more than once.
-The cup is currently held by Club Brugge, who defeated Anderlecht in the 2025 Belgian Cup final.
+The cup is currently held by Union Saint-Gilloise, who defeated Anderlecht 3–1 after extra time in the 2026 final.